-Introducing grooming in a positive way allows the pup to build a nice association with brushes, combs, clippers, nail trimmers and the handling that is associated with the grooming process.
-It is important this starts right from the first day the pup is home as puppies learn best aged between 7 to 16 weeks.
+Positively introducing grooming allows the pup to build a nice association with brushes, combs, clippers, nail trimmers and the handling that is associated with the grooming process.
+This must start right from the first day the pup is home as puppies learn best aged between 7 to 16 weeks.
 Hopefully, the breeder was handling your pup in its very early life.

 Step 1.
 Handle Your Puppy